 - They should be able to explain their methods and reasoning behind every aspect of your fitness program.

-- They should help you prevent risk of injury by supervising your exercises and assigning appropriate weights for you.
+- They should help you prevent injury by supervising your exercises and assigning appropriate weights for you.

-- They should assist in proper form, range of motion, and be able to explain what muscles you are working.
+- They should assist in proper form, range of motion, and be able to explain what muscles you are working on.